 Additionally, launching EMI & payment institutions in Lithuania is incredibly cost-effective.
 The costs are a fraction of what you’d pay elsewhere, at around $350,000 and up.

-Let’s look at the account opening challenges you can face…
+Let’s look at the bank account opening challenges you can face…

-Some Lithuanian banks have high opening fees, monthly fees, annual fees for non-EU citizens, and non-residents.
+Some Lithuanian banks have high opening fees, monthly fees, and annual fees for non-EU citizens and non-residents.
 Others don’t.